rtm516/GeyserMC-wiki/Common-Issues.md

 Update your Java at [AdoptOpenJDK.net](https://adoptopenjdk.net/).

-### Geyser Bukkit plugin does not load with CraftBukkit/other error with CraftBukkit
+### Geyser Spigot plugin does not load with CraftBukkit/other error with CraftBukkit

 Geyser is not tested with CraftBukkit, and Floodgate will not load with CraftBukkit.
 We recommend you use the Paper or Spigot server software.

+### Any error involving a "Geyser-Bukkit" plugin.

+You're using an outdated build of Geyser; please remove that Geyser-Bukkit jarfile.

 ## I am hosting Geyser on the same network.